 During your A-Levels / higher education, try to keep involved in the extra-curricular activities as described above.

-The decision of whether or not to go to University is not an easy one.
+However, whether to actually pursue this option is down to individual circumstances and the decision of whether or not to go to University is not an easy one.
 There are advantages and disadvantages to either option which are discussed on our dedicated page.

 Ultimately you could start your very expensive flight training having already accrued £/€ 30,000 of debt if you live in a country where you pay to go to university.
 As pilots earn high salaries, you will almost certainly have to pay all of this debt back and it will be quite a chunk out of your payslip!
 Given you can start your flight training without a degree, is the extra debt and potential lost earnings worth it?